qdrant/landing_page/qdrant-landing/content/articles/dedicated-service.md

 This article presents our vision and arguments on the topic .
+We will:
-We will explain why and when you actually need a dedicated solution and will debunk some ungrounded claims and anti-patterns you should avoid while building a vector search system.
+1. Explain why and when you actually need a dedicated vector solution
+2. Debunk some ungrounded claims and anti-patterns to be avoided when building a vector search system.

 We will analyze those theses of the Universal-Database-For-Everything advocates and discuss some of the best practices we recommend to adopt in real production-grade systems.